Privacy Policy

 6. Requests for exercising rights should be submitted by contacting the Data Protection Officer.

 7. In case of any doubts regarding the processing of personal data by the Controller, please contact the Data Protection Officer.
-Nevertheless, we inform that every data subject has the right to lodge a complaint regarding the processing of their personal data with the President of the Personal Data Protection Office.
+However, each data subject has the right to lodge a complaint regarding the processing of their personal data with the President of the Personal Data Protection Office.

-8. Personal data may be transferred outside the European Economic Area (EEA) – most often this transfer takes place within the cooperation of companies belonging to the All for One Group.
+8. Personal data may be transferred outside the European Economic Area (EEA) – most often this transfer takes place as part of cooperation between companies belonging to the All for One Group.
 In each such case, the Controller pays particular attention to ensuring that such data is transferred securely and in accordance with personal data transfer regulations (in particular, the European Commission’s adequacy decision, standard contractual clauses).

 9. Recipients of data may include entities providing services such as: subcontracting, IT support, marketing, training, mail and parcel delivery, legal services.
 Personal data is disclosed to data recipients only on the basis of an agreement or legal provisions.